nikhilbyte/nikhilbyte.github.io/index.md

 ---
 ### Diagnosing COVID-19 using Acoustics: DiCOVA Challenge

-<div style="text-align: justify">Used Pre-Trained Audio Neural Networks and Audio Spectrogram Transformers to build a machine learning model that can detect COVID-19 be from the cough, breathing and speech sound signals of an individual.</div>
+<div style="text-align: justify">Used Pre-Trained Audio Neural Networks and Audio Spectrogram Transformers to build a machine learning model that can detect COVID-19 from the cough, breathing and speech sound signals of an individual.</div>
 [Unpublished System Report.](https://drive.google.com/file/d/103JmctaOGJ6c-BuDoVdLvHUCBnkck5YI/view?usp=sharing)

 ---